badamczewski/PowerUp/README.md

 If you would like to see more features, there's a Youtube video showing more features in detail:

 https://www.youtube.com/watch?v=EZV_9sCrptc

+To make your outputs look nice in Visual Studio Code or any other editor, you must install an X86 assembly syntax.

+I use a modified version of the 13xforever X86 ASM syntax: https://github.com/13xforever/x86-assembly-textmate-bundle (I hope to be able to bundle it with this tool)

 ## .NET JIT Dissasembler